TRAVEL BOOKING PROCESS

 A hire car is necessary if it will be drastically cheaper than a taxi on a FIFO same day trip

-Natasha can advise on this if needed.
+Natasha (our travel agent) can advise on this if needed.

 Step 7: Identifying best flights to destination of workshops